+Section 2.3.3 - Comprehensive Dimensional Standards

-- (1) Parking lots, parking garages, accessory uses, and accessory structures shall be subject to any additional dimensional standards provided for each district in Article 2.2 Zoning Districts. - (2) Dimensional standards for townhouse dwellings shall be based upon the overall development site, not each individual townhouse lot.
-The standards in Section 2.4.12 -Townhouse Dwellings may modify otherwise applicable dimensional standards for townhouse developments. - (3) One-household detached dwellings must meet the lot area, building coverage, building height, lot width, and setbacks standards of the R-6 district. - (4) Cottage courts must conform to Section 2.4.2 Cottage Courts. - (5) Height may be increased up to 65 feet for buildings containing residential mixed uses. - (6) Buildings where the entire ground story is occupied by commercial and office uses may have an increased height of 75 feet. - (7) To encourage outdoor dining, it may be counted towards amenity space requirements. - (8) Maximum height may be increased by grant of special exception by the mayor and city council with a condition that each additional foot of height adds an additional foot to all minimum setback requirements for the following districts: HOC and L-I. - (9) See Section 2.1.4 -B(2) for how stories are calculated.
+- (6) Height may be increased up to 65 feet for buildings containing residential mixed uses. - (7) Buildings where the entire ground floor is occupied by commercial and office uses may have an increased height of 75 feet. - (8) To encourage outdoor dining, it may be counted towards amenity space requirements. - (9) Maximum height may be increased by grant of special exception by the mayor and city council with a condition that each additional foot of height adds an additional foot to all minimum setback requirements for the following districts: HOC and L-I. - (10) See Section 2.1.4 -B(2) for how stories are calculated.
 Rooftop decks are allowed above the top story.